Budget 2020: Key climate and energy announcements

 The language echoes that in consultations issued last year by the Department for Business, Energy and Industrial Strategy (BEIS).
 One of these consultations said: “[I]t is clear that a significant capacity of new nuclear power stations and gas-fired power plants with CCUS [carbon capture, utilisation and storage], alongside renewables, will also be required.”

-The need for gas CCS has been questioned by the National Infrastructure Commission (NIC), which said the technology was “unlikely to form part of a cost competitive generation mix”.
+The need for gas CCS has been questioned by the National Infrastructure Commission (NIC), which said in 2018 that the technology was “unlikely to form part of a cost competitive generation mix”.
+In a report published last week, however, the NIC said significant gas CCS capacity “is needed in 2050”, unless hydrogen-fired turbines are available.

 The NIC has also been hesitant on new nuclear power.
-Last week it published a report reiterating this position, with a press release saying that new technologies “weaken the case” for committing to a new fleet of reactors.
-Beyond the passing reference above – and research funds for nuclear fusion – nuclear power is conspicuous by its absence in today’s budget.
+Last week’s report reiterated this position, with a press release saying that new technologies “weaken the case” for committing to a new fleet of reactors.
+Beyond the passing reference above – and research funds for nuclear fusion – nuclear power is conspicuous by its absence in today’s budget.”

 The chancellor’s announcement included a reference to £900m for research on “nuclear fusion, space and electric vehicles”.